umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/README.md

 To ensure you make the most of Umbraco CI/CD Flow, we suggest exploring the documentation further.
 Familiarizing yourself with the fundamentals is a good starting point, but delving deeper will enable you to fully harness its capabilities..
 Here are three essential pages to get you started:

-1. **[How to use the Umbraco Cloud API](#)**: Gain a comprehensive understanding of how to interact with the Umbraco Cloud API for seamless deployments and management.
+1. **[How to use the Umbraco Cloud API for CI/CD Flow](#)**: Gain a comprehensive understanding of how to interact with the Umbraco Cloud API for seamless deployments and management.

 2. **[How To Configure A Sample CI/CD Pipeline](#)**: Follow our step-by-step guide to set up a sample pipeline, making your development and deployment process more efficient.